 The RAG-1 employs RF amplifiers that don't use receiving transformer-type coils, that is, there are no primary windings on any of the RF coils in the circuit.
 This has the grid of each RF amplifier tuned by a parallel LC network utilizing a variable tuning condenser.
-This is standard tuning for RF grid circuits but in the RAG-1 the coupling from stage to stage is capacitive rather than inductive (RF transformer action.)
+This is standard tuning for RF grid circuits but in the RAG-1 the coupling from stage to stage is variable-capacitive rather than inductive (RF transformer action.)
 The use of the receiving transformer type coil assembly was very popular with all AM BC TRF receivers in the late-twenties and the RF transformer's ability to increase selectivity was certainly well-known.
-Interestingly, when comparing the RAG-1 to other popular USN LW receivers, the RAK used an auto-transformer type of RF coil that had the B+ connected at the bottom, the RF tube plate connected to the center tap, the top end of the coil tuned and then C-coupled to the grid of the next RF stage amplifier.
+Interestingly, when comparing the RAG-1 to other popular USN LW receivers, the RAK used an auto-transformer type of RF coil that had the B+ connected at the bottom, the RF tube plate connected to the center tap, the top end of the coil tuned and then C-coupled to the grid input of the next RF stage amplifier.
 The RBA used standard receiving transformer type coils with primary and secondary windings.
 With the RAG-1, the tuning of the grid input selects the RF frequency but the amplified result at the RF amplifier tube plate is capacitively coupled using a smaller air variable C to the next stage's parallel LC network grid tuning setup.
 The RF amplifier tube plate voltage is routed through a choke and an input-side bypass capacitor filter.
 Overall signal amplification could be somewhat more with the variable C-coupling and maybe the selectivity benefits from this method of stage-to-stage coupling.
 The RAG-1 design, as with many LW receivers of the time, depends on audio selectivity provided by bandpass filters in the audio chain for selectivity.
 This design approach worked well because, pre-WWII, all of the Navy radio operations in the MW, LF and VLF parts of the spectrum were in the CW mode.
 Also, the narrow audio bandwidth resulted in a lower noise level response.

 Further down this page is a photo of grid coil L3 (Antenna Stage) being repaired.
 Note that this is just a single inductor with no other windings on the coil form.